-2014 ELK, MOOSE AND BIGHORN SHEEP PROCLAMATION
+2015 ELK, MOOSE AND BIGHORN SHEEP PROCLAMATION

-Pursuant to North Dakota law and the recommendation of the Game and Fish Director, I hereby declare an open season for the issuance of 261 elk, plus additional landowner licenses for elk unit E4, 111 moose licenses, and 5 bighorn sheep licenses.
+Pursuant to North Dakota law and the recommendation of the Game and Fish Director, I hereby declare an open season for the issuance of 301 elk, plus additional landowner licenses for elk unit E4, and 131 moose licenses.
 Except as provided hereinafter or otherwise by law, no person shall hunt, kill, take, possess, or so attempt to hunt, kill, take, transport or possess any elk, moose, or bighorn sheep or parts thereof.